-First and foremost, you need to make sure that the CPU and the motherboard chipset actually support overclocking.
-We have already linked the list of AMD and Intel chipsets and their features above, and as for CPUs, the situation is quite simple: all Ryzen CPUs are unlocked and support overclocking, while only those Intel Core CPUs that include a “K” at the end of their model number can be overclocked.
+First and foremost, you need to make sure that the CPU and the motherboard chipset support overclocking.
+We have already linked the list of AMD and Intel chipsets and their features above, and as for CPUs, the situation is quite simple.
+All Ryzen CPUs are unlocked and support overclocking, while only those Intel Core CPUs that include a “K” at the end of their model number can be overclocked.

-Ultimately, putting extra money towards better cooling for the sake of overclocking is generally not worth it when it comes to budget and mid-range builds, but it can constitute a noticeable performance increase in high-end ones.
-However, overclocking can also be a good way to squeeze some extra performance out of an aging CPU.
-In the end, though, the GPU will always be the most important component when it comes to in-game performance.
+Ultimately, putting extra money towards better cooling for the sake of overclocking is generally not worth it when it comes to budget and mid-range builds.
+Still, it can constitute a noticeable performance increase in high-end ones.
+However, overclocking can also be an excellent way to squeeze some extra performance out of an aging CPU.
+In the end, though, the GPU will always be the most essential component when it comes to in-game performance.

-Next, we get to the cache, and this is a high-speed memory cache assigned to the CPU in order to facilitate future retrieval of data and instructions before processing.
+Next, we get to the cache, and this is a high-speed memory cache assigned to the CPU to facilitate future retrieval of data and instructions before processing.
 It’s very similar to RAM in the sense that it acts as a means of temporary storage.
-But unlike RAM, the cache memory is integrated into the CPU itself, so it can be accessed faster.
+But unlike RAM, the cache memory is integrated into the CPU itself so that it can be accessed faster.

 Much like with core and thread counts, the benefits of a larger cache will primarily reflect on multitasking performance.
 As such, more equals better, but how big of a boost a larger cache can provide will ultimately depend on the software.
 Modern CPUs have an L1, an L2, and an L3 cache (which is called the Smart Cache with Intel CPUs), and each level boasts more memory than the previous one, but the smaller caches can operate faster.